 Application of the Munitions Response Site Prioritization Protocol (MRSPP)

-It is DoD policy to ensure outside agencies, interest groups, and the public are offered opportunities as early as possible and throughout the process to participate in the application of the MRSPP and in making sequencing recommendations.
-Some examples of agencies or interest groups are:
+The Components and the FUDS Program use the MRSPP (Volume 32 Code of Federal Regulations (CFR) Part 179) to evaluate each munitions response site to establish priorities for funding and execution of munitions responses.
+It is DoW policy to ensure outside agencies, interest groups, and the public are offered opportunities as early as possible and throughout the process to participate in the application of the MRSPP and in making sequencing recommendations.

 Remedial Investigation and Feasibility Study (RI/FS)